Atulgupta04/memory-game/README.md

 This memory game is a Project for every student of the Front-End Web Nano Degree Scholarship to practice and learn more about JavaScript and Git.

-A game that can exercise and improve our brain memory capacity.

 ## Instructions